WTy-2/spec/src/basic_concepts/records.md

 One way to view this primitive is as a generalised `curry` which infers desired argument order based on record field names.

-As syntax sugar, WTy2 allows `(?) = makePartial` to be used a primitive operator which binds tighter than partialise application, allowing use like:
+As syntax sugar, WTy2 allows `(?) = partialise` to be used a primitive operator which binds tighter than function application, allowing use like:

 ```WTy2
 f: (x: Int, y: Char, z: Bool) -> Int;